 Insomnia is on the rise, and not getting enough “deep sleep” each night plays havoc with your physical body as well as your mental state.
 Massage not only slows your breathing down (a side effect of relaxation) but also increases serotonin, which in turn increases melatonin.
 It’s the melatonin which helps re-set your sleep pattern (and this is why air crew swear by the supplements for jet lag!)

-For added sleep inducing goodness, ask me to add some lavender essential oil into your oil blend.
+For added sleep inducing goodness, choose my lavender based wax & oil for your treatment.

 A firm head, neck and shoulder massage will help to relieve headaches and soothe away any tension in the upper back.